 Key Responsibilities

+Develop and curate insight through engagement activities which can be translated into actionable evidence and communicated effectively to partners, commissioners and decision-makers to influence positive change.

 Develop and ensure the successful delivery of Healthwatch Essex services in line with the charity’s overall strategic plan and values.

 Work with the CEO and senior management team to develop and implement operational plans, budgets, and quarterly reviews.